Safeguards to protect vulnerable people lacking capacity to make decisions about where they live and their care, who are in a hospital or care home.

 - "The Care Quality Commission will assess providers on a case-by-case basis where their deprivation of liberty safeguards applications have not been responded to within the statutory time limits.
 The Care Quality Commission will expect to see that providers are submitting applications for any individuals being deprived of their liberty without delay and that they are continuing to seek less restrictive options for those individuals care or treatment in the meantime.
 Services should be working with local authorities to ensure that the appropriate prioritisation of individuals most likely to benefit from a deprivation of liberty safeguards assessment is taking place."

-We have adopted the Adass prioritisation tool.
-Assessments that fall into the high and medium categories are currently largely managed within the timeframes.
-However, there are severe delays in timescales to those requests for authorisation where the circumstances are assessed as low priority.
+We have adopted the ADASS prioritisation tool, which is used to prioritise individuals into high, medium and low priority for a deprivation of liberty safeguards assessment, dependent upon their individual circumstances, needs and levels of restriction placed upon them.
+Assessments that fall into the high and medium categories are currently managed within the timeframes.
+Unfortunately, there are severe delays in timescales to those requests for authorisation where the circumstances are assessed as low priority and North Yorkshire County Council are committed to ensuring that we assess those individuals as quickly as possible.

 - Deprivation of liberty safeguards reducing restrictions tool (pdf / 445 KB)